 A. Dear Usayd,

-And yet there is something that can be learned from the strange journey that brought me into the conference and event services industry.
+And yet there is something one can learn from the strange journey that brought me into the conference and event services industry.
 Although I have only been connected to the “professional” event industry world for a few years, I have met and learned a little about the backgrounds of hundred of event professionals in many industry segments.
 And I can assure you that a majority of those people did not plan a career in our industry but, like myself, found a calling or attraction to their work.

 The people I’ve met have prior experience in all kinds of seemingly unrelated fields.
 Besides hospitality experience, which you might well expect to be a precursor, I’ve met people who have years of theatre experience, people with degrees in computer science or who worked in high tech, who started organizing conferences around a hobby they loved, and who ran companies and associations related to completely different industries.

 As a result, my conclusion is that you are unlikely to be able to predict the fit for an events industry position by simply looking at prior experience listed on a résumé.
-Founding and managing my solar hot water manufacturing company, for example, gave me valuable business experience in a host of areas: finance and business planning, working with employees and contractors, marketing, and selling, to name a few. ((And I’d add that your liberal arts degree could be excellent preparation for a career in the events industry, as a good program teaches you how to think creatively about a wide range of subjects; valuable expertise in such a diverse, wide-ranging, and often fast-paced industry as ours.)
+Founding and managing my solar hot water manufacturing company, for example, gave me valuable business experience in a host of areas: finance and business planning, working with employees and contractors, marketing, and selling, to name a few.
+(And I’d add that your liberal arts degree could be excellent preparation for a career in the events industry, as a good program teaches you how to think creatively about a wide range of subjects; valuable expertise in such a diverse, wide-ranging, and often fast-paced industry as ours.)

 With best wishes,